Rob Schneider: Feature films, sitcoms, and endorsements

 Schneider played a variety of roles in the 2005 television special Back to Norm, starring another former SNL player Norm Macdonald, and appeared on episodes of the popular television shows Seinfeld and Ally McBeal.
-Schneider hosted the Sports Illustrated: Swimsuit '97 TV special, and the 2005 Teen Choice Awards, and was a frequent guest on NBC's late-night variety program The Tonight Show with Jay Leno.
-In Schneider's appearance with Leno on the July 24, 2007 episode of The Tonight Show, he showed up in drag as actress Lindsay Lohan after the latter cancelled following a controversial arrest for driving under the influence.
+Schneider hosted the Sports Illustrated: Swimsuit '97 television special, and the 2005 Teen Choice Awards, and was a frequent guest on NBC's late-night variety program The Tonight Show with Jay Leno.
+In Schneider's appearance with Leno on the July 24, 2007, episode of The Tonight Show, he showed up in drag as actress Lindsay Lohan after the latter cancelled following a controversial arrest for driving under the influence.

 Besides his efforts in movies and television, Schneider released his first comedy album Registered Offender in July 2010.
 Registered Offender is composed of audio sketches and songs, with Schneider himself doing all of the character voices on the recording.
 He also revived his stand-up comedy career in 2010 with an international tour of theaters, clubs, and casinos.

 Schneider appeared in the music video for country singer Neal McCoy's "Billy's Got His Beer Goggles On", as the song's title character.
-McCoy and Schneider met while the two went on a USO tour in support of U.S. troops two months after the September 11, 2001 terrorist attacks on the World Trade Center and the Pentagon.
+McCoy and Schneider met while the two went on a USO tour in support of U.S. troops two months after the September 11, 2001 terrorist attacks.

 Schneider starred as the title character in the CBS sitcom Rob, which was loosely based on his real life.
-The series was canceled by CBS in May 2012.
+The series ran for eight episodes starting on January 12, 2012 and was canceled in May.
 In 2015, he produced, directed and starred in Real Rob, a sitcom that follows his life and includes his real-life wife Patricia and daughter Miranda.
 Netflix released a season of 8 episodes, and a second season in 2017.

 Schneider is the official celebrity spokesperson for the Taiwan Tourism Bureau and the Ten Ren Tea company in Taipei.

 Schneider was spokesperson for State Farm Insurance, but was dropped in 2014 due to his anti-vaccination views.

 In May 2016, Schneider was featured as a special guest on the Let's Play webseries Game Grumps, alongside his wife Patricia, commentating over Midway's Mortal Kombat Trilogy.
 They reappeared on the show in November 2017, then commentating over Konami's Contra.

 In 2021, Schneider competed on season six of The Masked Singer as the wild card contestant "Hamster".
 A running gag is that "Hamster" would pantomime urinating on Nick Cannon and get affectionate with him.
 When unmasked on the fifth week, Schneider dedicated his performance of Luis Miguel's Sabor a Mí to Patricia and his daughters Miranda, Madeline, and Elle.
 In addition, Schneider did a variation of his Townie character's "You can do it" line by quoting Hamster's final words "You can do it Masked Singer, all night long!"

 In 2022, he starred, produced, and directed in Daddy Daughter Trip, which served as his third film as a director and also starred his wife Patricia and daughter Miranda.
-The film will be exclusively shown in Harkins Theaters.
+The film was to be exclusively shown in Harkins Theaters.